craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Aug 11 23.md

 The guards dont specifically know what has happened, but would definitely have general information about the world or more specific groups - the party likely will have to come up to them and ask, however.

-The driver genuinely doesnt know much of anything about the contents - as Avory would wish it.
+The driver genuinely doesn't know much of anything about the contents - as Avory would wish it.

 The contents of the box is mostly textiles, but hidden within one of the sealed containers is a small artifact known as Inception, which is to be delivered to an Agent in [[Wheernat Hillkeep]].